JontyBurden/local-movies/README.md

 ![Local-Movies-App](https://github.com/JontyBurden/local-movies/blob/main/local-movies-app.png)

 # Current Issues and Future Features
-* No working play button within app (ideally opens folder movie is stored in)
+* Only have Browse button to browse movies dir when hover state on movie card
-* <key error: 'year'> for matching local movie data with API year (possibly due to API giving YYYY/MM/DD and local only storing YYYY)
+* <key error: 'year'> for matching local movie data with API year
 * Update movie button needs to remove current data.json to update to new movie json (or some other way to add only new movies the data.json)